mikew/nvim-drawer/README.md

 - Has a tab system.
 - When the last non-drawer is closed in a tab, the tab (or vim) is closed.
 - Simple API.
+- Drawers can be zoomed to take up the whole screen.
+- Drawers remember what buffer they were editing.
 - Uses buffers and is very flexible.

+## About

+At its core, nvim-drawer just creates and hides windows and tries _really_ hard to keep them consistent across tabs.
+You could also call a "drawer" a persistent window, or a persistent split.

+Since windows in vim require a buffer, nvim-drawer creates a scratch buffer for you.

 ## Usage